nbpillai/cse15l-lab-reports/lab3.md

 #### Example #1

-The command below finds all files in the berlitz1 directory that were created or modified before WhatToDublin.txt.
+The command below finds all files in the berlitz1 directory that were created or modified after WhatToDublin.txt.
+It can be seen that only a subset of the files in the directory are returned since many of them were created or modified before WhatToDublin.txt.

 Command: ``` find written_2/travel_guides/berlitz1 -newer written_2/travel_guides/berlitz1/WhatToDublin.txt```